asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 By doing this, Mirage stores `posts` in a database that you can then access and modify later.

+Talking about modifying stuff...
 Now that we have `posts` persisted, let's add the endpoint that enables to edit them:

 ```js
 server.put("/posts/:id", (schema, request) => {